baomidou/mybatis-plus-doc/src/content/docs/en/guides/type-handler.md

         this.clazz = clazz;
     }

-    // Support for generics added in version 3.5.6.
-This constructor is required. public JsonbTypeHandler(Class<?> type, Field field) {
+    // Support for generics added starting from version 3.5.6, this constructor is required. public JsonbTypeHandler(Class<?> type, Field field) {
         super(type, field);
     }